 Dairy foods and calcium and cancer risk

 Dairy foods such as milk, yoghurt and cheese are a rich source of dietary nutrients.
 They provide a good source of dietary calcium and contain protein, vitamin A, vitamin B 12, magnesium, phosphorus, potassium, riboflavin and zinc.
-The table below shows the calcium content of some common dairy foods.

 Cancer Council supports the Australian Dietary Guidelines, which encourage people to eat at least two and a half serves of dairy foods (milk, yoghurt and cheese) or alternatives each day.
 Cancer Council encourages people to choose reduced fat varieties.

 What is a serve of dairy?

 One serve of dairy equals: